 CURRICULUM LAB: November 1-19 2017 at Studio Two Three

-Jonathan Lee, Genesis Chapman, Tom Condon, Brooke Inman, Sarah Irvin, Aimee Joyaux, Bizhan Khodabandeh, Blythe King, Ron Lee, Matt Lively, Katie McBride, Andrea Owens, Michael Pierce, Michael-Birch Pierce, Leigh Suggs, Sayaka Suzuki, Nathan Tersteeg, Tyler Thomas, Katie Wood
+Jonathan Lee w/ Genesis Chapman, Tom Condon, Brooke Inman, Sarah Irvin, Aimee Joyaux, Bizhan Khodabandeh, Blythe King, Ron Lee, Matt Lively, Katie McBride, Andrea Owens, Michael Pierce, Michael-Birch Pierce, Leigh Suggs, Sayaka Suzuki, Nathan Tersteeg, Tyler Thomas, Katie Wood

 Photography by Shaun Aigner-Lee

-Both leading up to and during the exhibition, there was also a series of workshops and activities inspired by the same materials.
-The workshop exercises are "hands on, minds on" activities that use art practices to teach visual and information literacy skills; focusing on critical thinking, problem based enquiry, awareness of personal biases, and research/discovery techniques.
-Through art-making and discussion, participants take a deeper look at the relationships they have with words and images in order to create effective visual narratives that best convey what they want to say.
-Many of the workshops and activities were tested over the summer at the RPAA and Richmond Young Writers before being presented at Studio Two Three during the exhibition.
+Both leading up to and during the exhibition, there were workshops and activities based on the same materials.
+The workshop exercises were "hands on, minds on" activities, using art practices to teach visual and information literacy skills; focusing on critical thinking, problem based enquiry, awareness of personal biases, and research/discovery techniques.
+Through art-making and discussion, participants took a deeper look at the relationships they have with words, images, and research.
+Many of the workshops and activities were initially tested at the RPAA and Richmond Young Writers before being presented at Studio Two Three during the exhibition.
 The RPAA's teen video production class, free to public school students from anywhere in the area and endorsed by the Virginia Department of Education, worked on a Curriculum Lab documentary for an independent study credit.
 See a trailer HERE.
 There was also a community activity day where anyone could come in and create their own Curriculum Lab cards, t-shirts, and artwork by screen printing, drawing, painting, collaging, image transfering, and rubber stamping.